slacgismo/TESS/web/README.md

 pip install -r requirements.txt
 ```

-## Installing other apps (Install if you don't already have it; Update if you do have it)
+## Installing other apps (Please install if you don't already have it; Make sure to update if you do have it)
 ```bash
 #Install node/nvm @ https://heynode.com/tutorial/install-nodejs-locally-nvm/
 #Install redis-server @ https://redis.io/topics/quickstart